 1. Install and Maintain Smoke Alarms

-Install smoke alarms on every floor of your home and near all sleeping areas.
+Help prevent house fires by installing smoke alarms in all major rooms and bedrooms.
+You should have at least one smoke alarm on every floor, as well as in your garage.
 Make sure everyone knows what the alarm sounds like and test them once a month.
-Change the batteries every six months and replace any alarm that is more than 10 years old.
+Change the batteries every 6 months and replace any alarm that is more than 10 years old.

 2. Have a Fire Extinguisher on Every Floor

 In order to prevent home fires from spreading, you should have at least one fire extinguisher on every floor.
-One fire extinguisher should be in the kitchen and all fire extinguishers should be easily accessible.
-Avoid storing them in cabinets or closets.
+Fire extinguishers should be easily accessible, so avoid storing them in cabinets or closets.
+Always keep a fire extinguisher in the kitchen, preferably close to your stove.
 In addition to the kitchen, consider having a fire extinguisher next to your dryer, in the garage, and in the hallway nearest to your bedrooms.

 3. Create a Fire Evacuation Plan

-Have a written fire escape plan.
+Have a written fire escape plan in the event of a house fire.
 Review the fire evacuation plan with everyone in your home.
 Hold fire drills at least twice each year to ensure everyone knows what to do in the event of a fire.
+Your evacuation plan should have at least 2 exits as well as mark the location of all fire extinguishers.

 5. Use Space Heaters Properly